wncc/TSS-2021/Intro to App Development/Week-1/basics.md

 ## Basics of Dart
 The Dart programming language is a general purpose programming language developed by Google.
 It is widely used at Google and the basis for Flutter development.
 The syntax of Dart is very similar to Java and C++.
 Therefore, the object oriented language is very approachable for developers with knowledge in other programming languages.
 This tutorial will teach you the basics of dart e.g. Variables, Data Types, Operators, Loops, Conditional Statements and Functions.

-Visit this page to grasp the basic concepts of dart language - **[Dart Basics](https://www.raywenderlich.com/22685966-dart-basics "Dart Tutorials")**.
+Follow this tutorial to grasp the basic concepts of dart language - **[Dart Basics](https://www.raywenderlich.com/22685966-dart-basics "Dart Tutorials")**.

+You will have to create an account on the website if you want to download the required files.
+If you don't want to create one, download the required files from [here](https://drive.google.com/file/d/1OeS4326aEuhye40DeReh5168kVwn_2Fw/view?usp=sharing "Required Files")

 ## Object Oriented Programming
 Dart is an object-oriented programming language, and it supports all the concepts of object-oriented programming such as classes, object, inheritance, mixin, and abstract classes.
 As the name suggests, it focuses on the object and objects are the real-life entities.
 The Object-oriented programming approach is used to implement the concept like polymorphism, data-hiding, etc. The main goal of oops is to reduce programming complexity and do several tasks simultaneously.
 The OOPs concepts are given below